 If so, I would like to believe that Hans’ heart whispered back,

 It seems to me that it just cannot be possible that Hans will suffer loss of reward simply because his earthly life was short.
 Perhaps leaving his family so soon and so abruptly was part of some special assignment the Lord has for Hans.
-He was the kind of guy that usually ended up doing jobs that nobody else really wanted to do simply because the thing just needed doing.
-I do not think Hans would have volunteered to sign up for dying young in a car crash – not many of us would – but maybe this was one of those jobs that needed doing.
+I do not think Hans would have volunteered to sign up for dying young in a car crash – not many of us would.
+But, he was the kind of guy that usually ended up doing jobs that nobody else really wanted to do simply because the thing just needed doing.
+Maybe this was one of those jobs.

 I cannot remember the source but, years ago, I heard the following quote on the radio and it stuck with me.
 It was a program dealing with infant loss and miscarriage and it went something like this: